Healthy barbecue ideas explored

 Barbecue season and the temptation to feast on lots of bread and meat has arrived.
 Whilst this might be appealing, it is likely to affect your digestion and gut transit time and feasting on the following tasty alternatives will be more beneficial for gut health.
-Check out our healthy barbeque ideas below:
+Having a range of healthy barbecue ideas to choose from to ensure you stay regular and having a healthy gut.

 Skewers with diced salmon or chicken and courgette/peppers/tomatoes chunks